 Put simply, this means that you’re more likely to visit the vets when your dog reaches old age than you are when they are younger.

 Insurance companies are basically hedging their bets here.
-They want to charge more for older dogs because they think you’ll be more likely to claim, which means less money for them!
+They want to charge more for older dogs because they think you’ll be more likely to claim, which means less money for them to shell out!

 Interestingly, our research shows that the biggest increase in insurance costs come right after a cockapoos eighth birthday.
 Which, while it is grim to think about, does give owners an indication of when they should expect to start to see health issues emerge in their pooch!